 This was the final required session of the Mediation process and was conducted as a full group Zoom meeting.
 To clarify some issues that had been mentioned during previous discussions, the mediators asked for two specific presentations before entering a group discussion.
 First Steve Barnowe-Meyer and Don Nauer explained their work-group results from the summer of 2020.
 This presentation helped to illustrate both the possibilities of the approach, and the difficulties in arriving at a mutually acceptable solution.
-It was pointed out that this presentation was taken from work group meetings discussing two other prescriptions currently being worked on by the Department.
-The document provided for discussion eliminated the smaller riparian distances and focused on a 75-foot variable width.
+This presentation shared compared several proposals for even-aged harvest buffer width (including several state-caucus buffer widths as narrow as 75- feet) and was a non-consensus product of the Technical SFL Prescription Work Group.
+A subsequent work group (SFL Experimental Alternate Harvest Prescription Work Group) produced two non-consensus prescriptions, (Conifer Thinning and Conifer Restoration) which did not incorporate the smaller (25-foot and 50-foot) riparian buffer widths.
 This was followed by a presentation by Ken Miller, representing the Small Forest Landowners on their approach to using Alternate Management Plans.
 The presentation was factual and provided documentation of the small forest landowner's current situation.

-Specifically, the mediators found the following items to be of general acceptance from this final session:
+The mediators found the following items to be of general acceptance from this final session:

-- there was an opportunity for change of riparian widths, but it would not happen in this session or setting - further discussions could be held, but the mediation dispute process would not bring about a consensus that was currently at a split vote to offer riparian change - while each of the members of the committee continued the process of working forward, many carried some resignation and hesitation to forget the past years of nonresolution for this question of change
+- there was an opportunity for change of riparian widths, but it would not happen in this session or setting - further discussions could be held, but the current mediation dispute process would not bring about a unanimous consensus given the split vote on the core issue of reducing riparian buffer widths. - while each of the members of the committee continued the process of working forward, many carried some resignation and hesitation to forget the past years of nonresolution for this question of change

 Following the presentations, Fulcrum gave a short status report and reported that as of the previous day it did not appear that a consensus on any specific reduced buffer width would be possible.
 With that as an outcome, the mediators provided input that there were opportunities for agreement, but they were not acceptable at this time.
-Alternatives might be acceptable following the scientific review being conducted by the second committee, or they might be acceptable with a further definition and understanding of relatively low impact in relationship to any width change recommendation.
+Alternatives might be acceptable following the scientific review being conducted by the CMER Committee, or they might be acceptable with a further definition and understanding of relatively low impact in relationship to any width change recommendation.
 It was expressed by Fulcrum that there were individuals in this committee who should continue working with the Department of Natural Resources to find a solution, either in or outside of the alternative plan model, to this issue.
 Committee members agreed that they, collectively and individually, should not allow the progress made in riparian width discussions fall by the wayside.

 The Mediation team then turned the meeting over to Co-Chair Meghan Tuttle to allow for discussion as a Policy Committee, followed by an official action.
-That action was to agree that no consensus was reached during the Stage 2 Dispute Resolution Process, and that continuation of the mediation would not produce consensus.
+That action was to agree that no consensus was reached during the Stage 2 Dispute Resolution Process, and that continuation of the mediation under this contract would not produce consensus.